CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_intro.md

 when listening to music over headphones while preserving or enhancing the music quality.
 The second arm focus on rebalancing the level of the instruments from a music ensembles of up to five instruments to match the balance preference of hearing aids users.

+Since listeners may be experiencing live music, CAD2 will accommodate both causal and non-causal approaches in both arms.
+And, a causal and non-causal baseline will be provided.
 Further details of the tracks are presented below.

 ### Arm 1: Lyrics Intelligibility